-According to author Pedro Domingos, algorithms are “a sequence of instructions telling a computer what to do.”
-These software-based coding rules started with simple and routine tasks, but now have advanced into more complex formulations, such as providing driving instructions for autonomous vehicles, identifying possible malignancies in X-rays and CT scans, and assigning students to public schools.
-Algorithms are widely used in finance, retail, communications, national defense, and many other areas.
+These software-based coding programs started with simple and routine tasks, but now have advanced into more complex formulations, such as providing driving instructions for autonomous vehicles, identifying possible malignancies in X-rays and CT scans, and assigning students to public schools.
+Nearly all current software programs use some type of algorithm.

 Artificial Intelligence (AI):